-In this section we begin by introducing some module theoretic preliminaries, a module theoretic framework where we can transfer categoricity and analysing the class of R-modules.
-Then we briefly recall the notions of abstract elementary classes that are used in this paper.
+In this section we begin by introducing some module theoretic preliminaries and a module theoretic framework where we can transfer categoricity.
+Then we analyse the class of R-modules.
+We finish by briefly recalling the notions of abstract elementary classes that are used in this paper.
 It is worth emphasizing that if the reader is only interested in the algebraic characterization of being categorical in a tail of cardinals she or he can skip the AECs preliminaries as they are not used for those results.

-We say that a class of modules is $\lambda$ -categorical in some cardinal $\lambda$ if there is a module of size $\lambda$ in the class and if any two modules in the class of size $\lambda$ are isomorphic.
-A class of modules is categorical in a tail of cardinals if there is a cardinal $\mu$ such that the class is $\lambda$ -categorical in all $\lambda > \mu$ .
+We say that a class of modules is λ -categorical in some cardinal λ if there is a module of size λ in the class and if any two modules in the class of size λ are isomorphic.
+A class of modules is categorical in a tail of cardinals if there is a cardinal μ such that the class is λ -categorical in all $\lambda > \mu$.